nikhilgorantla/build-my-pc/README.md

-# Onboard New Macbook < 30 Min
+# Onboard New Macbook < 20 Min

-I started exploring ways to build work pc as quickly as possible.
-This is my process of building work pc less than a 30 min.
+When i got new laptop at work it took 1 whole day to onboard a new laptop?
+I asked my self WHY??
+Can i Code it ?
+Scroll down to get know the answer

 ## Pre-requisites